miketeu/readme_generator/README.md

     CLI README.md generator

     # Project Description
-    This program will write a README.md file from the answeres given.
+    This program will write a README.md file from the answeres given (once complete).

      ## installation
     Clone